How to Play the Ukulele for Kids

 In a while, after you introduce the following chord, your child can add it to this tune and others.

-With learning the chord order of this song, they will love the sound of this music.
+By learning the chord order of this song, they will love the sound of this music.
 Once the strings produce the sweet melody of the song, only little will be needed for them to be hooked.

 7. Different Fun Songs to Play